dvbelyaev/GettingAndCleaningDataCP/README.md

 ./activity_labels.txt - class labels with their activity names
 ./features.txt - list of all features

-### How to build the tidy data set
+### How to build tidy data set

-To build the tidy data set please follow next steps.
+To build tidy data set please follow next steps.

 1. Download script "run_analysis.R" and plase it into \<DIR\>.
 2. Run RStudio and set the working directory by setwd("\<DIR\>")